What makes your photography different?

 I've heard it more times than I can count from other photographers (and some very experienced ones): "my card failed and I lost an entire hour of images."

-The reason we don’t lose imagery is because of the meticulous workflow behind every shoot.
+When working with high profile clients in critical situations, I can not afford to take the slightest risk of losing one single image, and over the years, it has become second nature to use the same workflow on every shoot.
+The reason we don’t lose imagery is because of this meticulous workflow.
 I continually rotate and shoot with three cameras on me.
-Almost all situations are covered with multiple images on multiple cards and cameras.
+All situations are covered with multiple images on multiple cards and cameras.

 Critical photography is also captured by second shooters.

 We physically back up images 2x during each event and again when arriving at the studio in two other separate locations.
 At any given time, your photos are in no less than 4 different physical locations and backed-up via 2 cloud services as well.
 This redundancy lets everyone sleep well!

 Part time and new photographers usually aren't aware of the nuances that go into image preservation.